 A member of staff to greet you on arrival, to answer any questions, and, if required, to remind people to respect the measures that help keep everyone safe

-Pews and other seating socially distanced, in the nave and at the shrine, so you can safely sit at peace for as long as you wish
+Pews and other seating socially distanced, in the nave, so you can safely sit at peace for as long as you wish

 A safe method of being able to light candles, should you wish to, with extra stands to avoid any congestion